 The most common symptom associated with neonatal lupus is a rash that consists of reddish, scaly skin lesions and resembles the rash associated with systemic lupus erythematosus.
 The rash is temporary (transient), usually developing during the first few weeks of life and clearing up at some point during the next several months.
 In rare cases, skin lesions may persist into childhood.
 The face, scalp, trunk, arms and legs are the parts of the body most often affected.
 Some affected infants may also exhibit an abnormal sensitivity to sunlight (photosensitivity), which may initially trigger the development of the rash.
 Although many infants develop skin symptoms at birth or a few weeks of birth, sometimes the rash may not develop until 2-5 months later.

 The normal heart has four chambers.
 The two upper chambers, known as atria, are separated from each other by a fibrous partition known as the atrial septum.
 The two lower chambers are known as ventricles and are separated from each other by the ventricular septum.
 Valves connect the atria (left and right) to their respective ventricles.
 In the mild form of heart block, the two upper chambers of the heart (atria) beat normally, but the contractions of the two lower chambers (ventricles) slightly lag behind.
 In the more severe forms, only a half to a quarter of the atrial beats are conducted to the ventricles.
 In complete heart block, the atria and ventricles beat separately.
 In some cases, heart block may lead to blackouts (syncope), breathlessness, and/or irregular heartbeats (arrhythmias).
 In neonatal lupus, complete heart block usually develops.

 Antibodies are produced by the body’s immune system to fight foreign substances, known as antigens, in the body.
 Antigens include microorganisms that may potentially cause disease, toxins, and other such substances.
 During pregnancy, antibodies travel across the placenta from the mother to the bloodstream of the developing fetus.
 This is a normal, important process because the fetus cannot make antibodies on its own.
 In neonatal lupus, certain antibodies known as autoantibodies also cross over the placenta.
 Autoantibodies are antibodies that mistakenly damage healthy tissue.
 Autoantibodies are produced in individuals with autoimmune disorders such as lupus, Sjogren’s syndrome, and other such disorders.
 These autoantibodies attack healthy fetal tissue, resulting in the various symptoms associated with neonatal lupus.
-However, the exact process in which maternal antibodies affect the fetus is unknown.
+The exact underlying process by which maternal autoantibodies affect the fetus is not fully understood.

 The treatment of neonatal lupus is directed toward the specific symptoms that are apparent in each individual.
 Most symptoms associated with the disorder resolve without treatment (spontaneously) during the first several months of life.
 Infants diagnosed with neonatal lupus should receive a thorough evaluation to determine whether blood (hematological) or liver (hepatic) complications are also present.

 Infants with neonatal lupus should also receive regular heart monitoring to determine whether they are affected by congenital heart block.
 However, if there have been no signs of a heart problem during pregnancy or at birth, those with other manifestations of neonatal lupus do not require continuous cardiac evaluation.
 Many infants will require a pacemaker to be implanted.
-In less serious cases, periodic monitoring of heart function should be performed in case a pacemaker is needed later during childhood.
+In infants with less severe heart disease, periodic monitoring of heart function should be performed in case a pacemaker is needed later during childhood.
 Other treatment is symptomatic and supportive.